lmak203/this-is-me/README.md

 I'm currently going through the Free Code Camp: Full-Stack curriculum in Javascript.

 San Francisco born & raised and it will always be home even if I move to New York or someplace else.

 I believe food is the key to happiness and fat is flavor!!!

+RDWHAHB - Relax, Don't Worry, Have A Homebrew.
+IPAs baybee.

 Totesmagotes.